lockedatapublished/itsalocke/content/company/nda.md

 3.2 Where the Receiving Party holds the Confidential Information in hardcopy form, it must be stored in a locked cabinet when not in use.

 3.3 Where the Receiving Party holds the Confidential Information electronically, the Confidential Information shall be stored only on a local computer or on secured cloud services like DropBox, OneDrive, and Google Drive.
-The services and devices on which the Confidential Information is stored must be protected using a password which may be shared only with those authorised to access the Confidential Informationt.
+The services and devices on which the Confidential Information is stored must be protected using a password which may be shared only with those authorised to access the Confidential Information.

 3.4 The Disclosing Party shall have the right to access and inspect the location(s) at which the Receiving Party is to hold the Confidential Information upon not less than 7 days written notice.
 If the Disclosing Party is not satisfied with any aspect of the Receiving Party’s storage arrangements, it shall have the right to request any such reasonable changes to those arrangements as it may deem necessary to satisfy the requirements described in this Agreement.